videoturingtest/doc/README.md

-# doc
+# The documentation for the VIP
-The documentation for the VIP
+The documentation is made based on the [readthedocs](https://readthedocs.org).